-In this section, we introduce a notion of generalized solutions of \eqref{2pde} and show that the potential function is a generalized solution.
+In this section, we introduce a notion of generalised solutions of \eqref{2pde} and show that the potential function is a generalised solution.
 Let $\varphi$ be the constraint in \eqref{ne01}.
 First we introduce the $\varphi$-concavity for functions, which is an extension of the $c$-concavity in optimal transportation, see \cite{GM1,MTW}.

 \begin{definition} A $\varphi$-support function of $u$ at $x_0$ is a function of the form $\varphi(x,y_0,s_0)$, where $y_0\in\mathbb{R}^n$, and $s_0\in\mathbb{R}$ is a constant such that

 A continuous function $u$ defined on $\overline{U}$ is $\varphi$-concave if for any point $x_0\in U$, there exists a $\varphi$-support function at $x_0$. \end{definition}